 We recommend bringing our educational brochure with you to your appointment.
-Although MdDS is listed in the ICD under Dizziness and Giddiness, when describing your symptoms, avoid using the words “dizzy” or “vertigo.”
+Although MdDS is listed in the International Classification of Diseases (ICD) under Dizziness and Giddiness, avoid using the words “dizzy” or “vertigo” when describing your symptoms.
 Many have better success getting their doctor to understand when they say, “I feel like I am rocking, as if on a boat” or similar.

-Presently, there are no tests that can provide a definitive diagnosis of MdDS.
-However, your doctor will probably want to rule out other disorders that may have similar symptoms.
+While there are internationally recognized Diagnostic Criteria for MdDS, presently there are no tests that can provide a definitive diagnosis of MdDS.
+Your doctor will probably want to rule out other disorders that may have similar symptoms.
 Tests used to exclude other disorders may include the following:

 - Neurological examination